 Using this database may be challenging.
 It contains huge numbers of articles, but you can make it easier by searching only cancer-related articles.
 If you can’t find details on a specific topic, try to choose a medical term for the general language term you have been trying to search.
 For example, try “renal cell carcinoma” instead of “kidney cancer.”
 In addition, PubMed has a feature that "translates" the most common cancer terms into scientific terms.

-Abstracts can often be accessed online for free.
+Abstracts can often be accessed online for free or for a small cost.
 You may not be able to read the complete journal article if you don’t subscribe to the journal.
 However, you might be able to pay a one-time fee for a specific article.
 Recently, though, six publishers have joined together as part of a project called patientACCESS.
-It provides free access to medical research articles to patients with cancer and those who care for them.
+It provides access to medical research articles to patients with cancer and those who care for them for a $2.00 processing fee per article.
 The publishers are ASCO, the American Association for Cancer Research, Elsevier, SAGE, Wiley and Wolters Kluwer Health, and the Copyright Clearance Center.
 Learn more about accessing research articles with patientACCESS.

 For printed copies of medical journals, visit a local library or university.